-- USourceData.txt - o A few ideographs from the UNC-2013 set which were submitted for Extension F were labeled accordingly. - o One U-source ideograph was added, UTC-01199. - USourceGlyphs.txt - A glyph was added for the new U-source ideograph, UTC-01199.
+- USourceData.txt - A few ideographs from the UNC-2013 set which were submitted for Extension F were labeled accordingly. - Three U-source ideographs were added, UTC-01199 for tracking the source of U+2F949 following character disunification, and UTC-01200 and UTC-01201 for two urgently needed characters. - USourceGlyphs.txt - Three glyphs were added for the new U-source ideographs, UTC-01199 through UTC-01201.